MatuZale/T.Mlynik/README.md

 4. Nov 2022: Quantum Fundaments and Quantum Information Theory seminar in Kyoto, Japan, Title: Construction and characterization of 1-parameter (non)decomposable maps.

 ### Projects and Grands
-1. (2021 - 2024): Sonata 16 - PhD student position, Symmetries and Entanglement in Quantum Circuits.
+1. (2021 - 2024): NCN, Sonata 16 - PhD student position, Symmetries and Entanglement in Quantum Circuits.
+2. (2022): NAVA.
+Academic Exchange “International scholarship exchange of PhD candidates and academic staff”.
-2. (2021 - 2022): UGrants start 2 - PI, On a class of k-entanglement witness.
+3. (2021 - 2022): UG, UGrants start 2 - PI, On a class of k-entanglement witness.

 ### Selected Presentations